-The expect is the string expected to be read when logging in to the remote system, and send is the string to be sent when the expect string is received.
+The expect field is the string expected to be read when logging in to the remote system, and send is the string to be sent when the expect string is received.
 If expect is not received, the field can be set up so that special characters (sendspecial) can be transmitted to the remote site.
 After the special characters are transmitted, the expect following sendspecial is the next expected string.

-Two special characters which can be sent when expect is not received are EOT and BREAK.
-EOT sends an EOT character, and the string BREAK sends three break sequences, simulated by using line speed changes and null characters.
-A number from one to nine may follow the BREAK.
+Two special characters can be sent when expect is not received: EOT and BREAK.
+EOT sends an EOT character, and BREAK sends three break sequences, simulated with line speed changes and null characters.
+A number from 1 to 9 can follow BREAK.
 For example, BREAK1 sends one break.
-Note that after every send string a \r (carriage return) is sent, except as noted below.
+Note that after every send string a carriage return is sent, except as noted below.
 If sendspecial is two consecutive dashes (--), a carriage return is sent.